openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 .. meta:
     frontend_status: Done

-An enumeration type ``enum`` specifies a distinct type with an associated set of named constants that define its possible values:
+An enumeration type ``enum`` specifies a distinct user-defined type with an associated set of named constants that define its possible values:

 .. code-block:: abnf

     enumDeclaration:
-        'enum' identifier '{' enumConstantList '}'
+        'const'? 'enum' identifier '{' enumConstantList '}'
         ;

     enumConstantList: